 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gunnison - Centerfield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gunnison - Centerfield is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Gunnison - Centerfield who work in office and administrative support (10.29%), teaching (10.18%), and sales jobs (8.45%).

-Gunnison - Centerfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Gunnison - Centerfield does not have a public transit system used by locals to get to and from work.

 The per capita income in Gunnison - Centerfield in 2022 was $18,434, which is low income relative to Utah and the nation.
 This equates to an annual income of $73,736 for a family of four.
 However, Gunnison - Centerfield contains both very wealthy and poor people as well.